Aiven-Open/klaw-docs/docs/HowTo/authentication/third-party-account.md

 Klaw.

-To enable third-party login accounts, you need to make the following configurations in the `application.properties` file in the Klaw-core module.
+To enable third-party login accounts, you need to make the following configurations in the `application.properties` file in the Klaw Core module.

 1. Make sure Klaw is running in a secure mode.
 You will find the following configuration: